Joining Forces to Bring Faster Internet to Pittsylvania, Va!

-For over 65 years, Wilkes Communications and RiverStreet Networks has helped families stay connected with loved ones and the world around them.
-What started as a residential telephone cooperative based in Wilkes County North Carolina has expanded to become a leading provider of high-speed broadband internet focusing on serving rural unserved areas.
-The 2018 acquisitions of People’s Mutual Telephone Company (Gretna, VA) and Gamewood Technology Group (Danville, VA) was the start of our initial presence of RiverStreet Networks in Virginia.
-Our People’s Mutual networks service area includes Gretna, Hurt, Renan and our Sandy Level exchange in Pittsylvania County.
-Our Gamewood Technology Group coverage area consists of the City of Danville and parts of Pittsylvania County as well as other parts of rural Virginia.
-The combination of these companies and our most recent acquisition of SCS Broadband in 2021 will allow us to expand our relationship in Pittsylvania County and help us to achieve our mutual goal of providing more rural communities with broadband connectivity.
-Demand for high-speed broadband has never been greater and this partnership and landmark project will lift up and improve service in countless households in unserved areas.
-It will help to bridge the digital divide and keep rural communities competitive and vibrant through not only Pittsylvania County but throughout rural Virginia as well.
+For over 70 years, Wilkes Communications and RiverStreet Networks have helped families stay connected with loved ones and the world around them.
+What started as a residential telephone cooperative based in Wilkes County, North Carolina, has expanded to become a leading provider of high-speed broadband internet with a focus on serving rural, unserved, and underserved areas.
+The 2018 acquisitions of People’s Mutual Telephone Company (Gretna, VA) and Gamewood Technology Group (Danville, VA) were the start of our initial presence of RiverStreet Networks in Virginia.
+Our People’s Mutual networks service area includes Gretna, Hurt, Renan, and our Sandy Level exchange in Pittsylvania County.
+Our Gamewood Technology Group coverage area consists of the City of Danville and parts of Pittsylvania County, as well as other parts of rural Virginia.
+The combination of these companies and our most recent acquisition of SCS Broadband in 2021, has allowed us to expand our relationship in Pittsylvania County and help us to achieve our mutual goal of providing more rural communities with broadband connectivity.
+Demand for high-speed broadband has never been greater.
+This partnership and landmark project will help lift up and improve service in countless households in unserved areas.
+Our hope is that through this project, we can bridge the digital divide and keep rural communities competitive and vibrant throughout Pittsylvania County and rural Virginia as well.

 About Pittsylvania County